nmeum/editline-tabcomp/README.md

 # editline-tabcomp

-This an implementation of a tab-completion algorithm for BSD editline.
+Implementation of a tab-completion algorithm for BSD editline.

 ## Motivation